 Tips and Tricks: Polishing and Removing Scratches from Watches

-With watches that are not safely stored in their cases or displayed in showcases, but are actually in use, it is almost impossible to avoid the odd scratch in the long run.
-Just one clumsy touch with your wrist and it's already happened.
-In many cases, it is possible to fight the scratches with a polish like the one we offer at Horando .
-What you should pay attention to and to what extent a watch polish is actually useful is explained below.
+For watches that aren't eking out their existence safely stored in their cases or displayed in display cases, but are actually in use, the odd scratch is almost inevitable.
+Just one clumsy touch of the wrist, and it's done.
+In many cases, it's possible to combat the scratches with a polish like the one we offer at Horando .
+The following section explains what to look for and whether polishing a watch is even considered useful.

 Note: Polishing removes material

-First of all, it is important to know that every polish removes material from the surface of the watch.
-In other words, polishing makes the watch a little lighter and the material a little thinner.
-How much removal is necessary depends largely on the depth of the scratch.
-If you polish your watch very often or have it polished, you must also expect the case to become noticeably deformed.
-It is therefore important to consider whether the watch can withstand further polishing or whether it is better to live with the odd scratch in the case.
+First of all, it's important to know that every polish removes material from the surface of the watch.
+In other words, polishing makes the watch slightly lighter and the material slightly thinner.
+The amount of removal required depends largely on the depth of the scratch.
+If you polish your watch frequently, or have it polished, you should also expect a visually noticeable deformation of the case.
+Therefore, it's important to consider whether the watch can withstand further polishing or whether it's better to live with the occasional scratch on the case.

 DIY polish: Polish light scratches out of your watch yourself

-DIY polishing is not recommended for very expensive luxury watches or when there are deep scratches.
-Instead, the watch should be put in the hands of an expert who can professionally refinish it using a machine.
-Unlike when working on light scratches with polishing cloths, a lot can go wrong when polishing watches using a machine.
-For this reason, we strongly advise against trying to do it yourself with sandpaper - it is worth investing in the work of a professional.
+DIY polishing is not recommended for very expensive luxury watches or those with deep scratches.
+Instead, the watch should be entrusted to an expert who can professionally polish it with a machine.
+Unlike when treating minor scratches with polishing cloths, a lot can go wrong with machine polishing.
+For this reason, we strongly advise against attempting to do it yourself with sandpaper – it's worth investing in the work of a professional.

 Heavily scratched watches belong in expert hands

-DIY polishing is not recommended for very expensive luxury watches or when there are deep scratches.
-Instead, the watch should be put in the hands of an expert who can professionally refinish it using a machine.
-Unlike when working on light scratches with polishing cloths, a lot can go wrong when polishing watches using a machine.
-For this reason, we strongly advise against trying to do it yourself with sandpaper - it is worth investing in the work of a professional.
+DIY polishing is not recommended for very expensive luxury watches or those with deep scratches.
+Instead, the watch should be entrusted to an expert who can professionally polish it with a machine.
+Unlike when treating minor scratches with polishing cloths, a lot can go wrong with machine polishing.
+For this reason, we strongly advise against attempting to do it yourself with sandpaper – it's worth investing in the work of a professional.

 Don'ts: Avoidable mistakes when polishing watches

-Special care is required with watches with shiny and satin surfaces.
+Particular care is required with watches with shiny and satin-finished surfaces.
 Polishing will ruin the matte elements in no time.
-Whether you do it by machine or with a cloth, the satin surfaces must be carefully taped off or carefully left out.
+Whether by machine or with a cloth, the satin-finished surfaces must be carefully masked or precisely removed.
 Polishing gold-plated watches is also difficult.
-The gold plating is usually applied very thinly, so polishing will quickly reveal the material underneath and you cannot expect a visually desirable result.
+The gold plating is usually applied so thinly that polishing quickly reveals the underlying material, and a visually desirable result cannot be expected.

 Which watch glasses can be polished?

-What should you do if the scratches are not on the case or bracelet, but on the watch glass?
-This depends a lot on the material: while plexiglass can be easily polished using white polishing paste and cotton pads, polishing hard glass, such as mineral or sapphire glass, is usually unsuccessful.
-In this case, there are a few more serious options for tackling the scratches in the glass, but these are so complex and expensive that it is usually more sensible to simply have the glass replaced.
+What should you do if the scratches aren't on the case or strap, but on the watch crystal?
+It depends heavily on the material: While Plexiglas can be easily polished using white polishing paste and cotton pads, polishing hard glass, such as mineral or sapphire crystal, is usually unsuccessful.
+While there are some more serious options for addressing scratches in the crystal, these are so complex and costly that it's usually more sensible to simply have the crystal replaced.

-Ultimately, every proud watch owner must decide for themselves whether they want to polish their watch or have it polished.
-It is important to remember that polishing the watch is considered a deviation from its original condition when it is sold and therefore reduces its value.
-However, if selling is not an option and you consider the scratches to be a serious flaw, there is nothing to stop you from polishing it.
-If you are unsure whether polishing is the best decision in your individual case, you should seek professional advice and not act too quickly, but think the matter through carefully.
+Ultimately, every proud watch owner must decide for themselves whether they want to polish their watch (or have it polished).
+It's important to remember that polishing will be considered a deviation from the original condition when selling the watch, thus reducing its value.
+However, if selling is out of the question and you consider the scratches to be a serious flaw, there's nothing stopping you from polishing it.
+Anyone unsure whether polishing is the best option for their individual case should seek professional advice and consider the matter carefully, rather than acting hastily.